-It is not always easy to properly to properly qualify for workers’ compensation benefits.
+It is not always easy to properly qualify for workers’ compensation benefits.
 Connecticut is divided into a number of districts run by commissioners who have different preferences for how workers’ compensation cases should be handled.
 Glastonbury is handled by the Hartford First District Workers’ Compensation Office.
-However, while the commissioners might each do things differently, there is still a basic framework of how to qualify for workers’ compensation in Glastonbury.
+However, while the commissioners might each do things differently, there is still a basic framework for qualifying for workers’ compensation in Glastonbury.
 Make the ordeal easier by working with a trustworthy workers’ compensation attorney.

 How to Qualify for Workers’ Comp